ndd21/PHYS281/docs/exercises.md

 In several cases there are already exist functions, e.g., in NumPy, for performing some of these exercise problems.
-While generally you should use existing functions from well maintained libraries (they will be very well tested and robust), here the aim is for you to think about how you would code up the function yourself.
+While generally you should use existing functions from well maintained libraries (they will be very well tested and robust), here (unless asked to use an appropriate library) the aim is for you to think about how you would code up the function yourself.

-## General exercises
+## Python basics

 ### Exercise {{ counter() }}